ROCK3879/BuzzQuiz/README.md

 * HTML - When testing the HTML validator, one error was found on HTML structure on line 10 <script> was wrongly linked, I made the correction by linking the script document correctly.
 Testing was done through the official W3C validator.
 * CSS - No errors were found when passing through the official Jigsaw validator.
 * JavaScript - No errors were found when passing through the official Jshint validator.
+   - The following metrics were returned:
+     -There are 11 functions in this file.
+     -Function with the largest signature take 2 arguments, while the median is 1.
+     -Largest function has 8 statements in it, while the median is 2.
+     -The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 ### Validator Testing
 * HTML [W3C validator](https://validator.w3.org/)